 When a couple has been unsuccessful in achieving pregnancy after one year of regular, unprotected intercourse, and the woman is younger than 35, or after six months if the woman is older than 35.

-Fertility testing can identify and diagnose potential causes of your infertility, and help you evaluate your options, and make decisions, and plans about your future.
+Fertility testing can identify and diagnose potential causes of your infertility, help you evaluate your options, make decisions, and plans about your future.

 Comprehensive fertility testing is essential to assess each partner’s fertility potential.
 Some factors are easy to detect and treat.
 The results will be used to formulate a plan to achieve conception and successful pregnancy.